greenmtngm/arteria-v1/content/01-The World of Arterria/Characters/NPCs/Arterrian NPCs/Organizations/Vow of Silence Monks (name WIP).md

 Anti-magic monks, able to cast silence and react to spell casts with a spell cancelling strike.
-Strong threat to the Knights of the Mystic Fire
+Strong threat to the [[Knights of the Mystic Fire]], secretive, hermit like, high elevation, monks.